Cholsey: History

-A Bronze Age site has been found beside the River Thames at Whitecross Farm in the northeast of the parish.
+A late Bronze Age site has been found beside the River Thames at Whitecross Farm in the northeast of the parish.
 A pre-Roman road, the Icknield Way, crosses the River Thames at Cholsey.
 A find announced in 2017 was of a substantial Roman site in Celsea Place.
 Archaeologists discovered the best examples of corn dryers they have seen, with precision suggesting they were built by an engineer.
 Sites of burials and cremation pots have also been found.
 There is also part of a Roman villa, the majority of which appeared to have extended out under the existing road and houses and will have suffered significant unrecorded damage.
 The section of villa remaining within the archaeologically excavated area has been preserved in situ.

 The village itself was founded on an island ("Ceol's Isle") in marshy ground close to the Thames.
 There is evidence that the House of Wessex royal family owned land in Cholsey in the sixth and seventh centuries.
 At this time the town was home to a Saint Wilgyth who was venerated locally in the Middle Ages.
 A royal nunnery, Cholsey Abbey, was founded in the village in 986 by Queen Dowager Ælfthryth on land given by her son, King Æthelred the Unready.
 The nunnery is thought to have been destroyed by invading Vikings in 1006 when they camped in Cholsey after setting nearby Wallingford ablaze.

 However, Saxon masonry still survives in the Church of England parish church of St Mary.
 Most of this flint and stone church was built in the twelfth century.
 The church is cruciform.
 Additions were made to it in the thirteenth and fourteenth centuries.
 In the thirteenth-century a tithe barn was built in the village.
 It was, at the time, the largest aisled building in the world, being 51 ft high, 54 ft wide and over 300 ft long.
 It was demolished in 1815.
 Fair Mile Hospital, a former psychiatric hospital, opened near Cholsey in 1870 and closed in 2003.
 In 2011–14 its Victorian buildings were converted to homes and new housing was built in its grounds.